San Junipero: Reception

-At the time of its release, "San Junipero" was Black Mirrors most popular episode among fans, which has been attributed to its emotive presentation of a love story with a happy ending.
-It has been favourably received by critics, garnering an approval from 92% of 25 critics on Rotten Tomatoes, and an average rating of 8/10.
+At the time of its release, "San Junipero" was very popular among fans, which has been attributed to its emotive presentation of a love story with a happy ending.
+It has been favourably received by critics, garnering an approval of 93% from 27 critics on Rotten Tomatoes, and an average rating of 8/10.
 Critics' consensus on the website reads, "Black Mirror delivers an uncharacteristically uplifting and enjoyable ending in "San Junipero", an especially bright and sweetly surprising episode that benefits greatly from its vibrant lead performances."
 The episode was rated five stars out of five in the Irish Independent and an A in The A.V.
 Club.
 Along with "Nosedive", Benjamin Lee of The Guardian gave the episode four stars, while The Telegraph gave "San Junipero" three stars.
 It has been described by critics as one of the "best hours" and one of the "most beautiful, cinematic episodes" of television in 2016.

 Mbatha-Raw's and Davis's performances were universally praised.
 Sims lauded the couple's chemistry and said the pair concisely communicate "a whole lifetime of angst and desires".
 Mullane commented that the strong acting keeps the audience interested prior to the plot twist.
 Caitlin Welsh of Junkee complimented the "understated, pitch-perfect" performances for making the characters' relationship feel genuine.
 Mbatha-Raw and Davis were praised for their emotional range, for giving "fierce and vulnerable performances", and for anchoring the episode.

 Mbatha-Raw and Davis also received praise in negative reviews.
 Robbie Collin of The Daily Telegraph criticised the characters' dialogue but praised that the ending is emotional due to Mbatha-Raw's "vivacity and conviction".
 Aubrey Page of Collider reviewed that the episode is unoriginal, but this is compensated by the perfect casting and emotion of the acting.
 However, Andrew Wallenstein of Variety criticised Mbatha-Raw and Davis for an inability to "pack the emotional punch" needed for the episode to stand out.